mdx-js/eslint-mdx/packages/eslint-plugin-mdx/README.md

 ### mdx/no-jsx-html-comments

-HTML style comments in jsx block is invalid, this rule will help you to fix it by transforming it to JSX style comments.
+_Fixable_: HTML style comments in jsx block is invalid, this rule will help you to fix it by transforming it to JSX style comments.

 ### mdx/no-unescaped-entities